-As has been reported earlier, the recent deal struck by Georgian PM Giorgi Kvirikashvili and Wizz Air CEO Owain Jones led to a decision by the company to start – already in September 2016 – base operations in Kutaisi and launch new twice or thrice-weekly service from Kutaisi to Berlin, Munich, Milan, Dortmund, Larnaca, Sofia and Thessaloniki.
+As has been reported earlier, the recent deal struck by Georgian PM Giorgi Kvirikashvili and Wizz Air CEO Owain Jones led to a decision by the company to start – already in September 2016 – base operations in Kutaisi and launch new twice or thrice-weekly service from Kutaisi to Berlin, Munich, Milan, Dortmund, Larnaca, Sofia, and Thessaloniki.

-To follow up on this breakthrough development, the government has just unveiled plans to further expand the range, and dramatically reduce the cost of, regular direct flights between the TAV-operated Shota Rustaveli Tbilisi airport and destinations in Western Europe, North America, China, India and Japan.
+To follow up on this breakthrough development, the government has just unveiled plans to further expand the range, and dramatically reduce the cost of, regular direct flights between the TAV-operated Shota Rustaveli Tbilisi airport and destinations in Western Europe, North America, China, India, and Japan.
 The new “Fly to Georgia” program has been presented and discussed this morning at a roundtable involving Georgian and international tourism industry stakeholders, PM Kvirikashvili, Minister of Economic and Sustainable Development Dimitri Kumsishvili, Minister of Finance Nodar Khaduri, and head of the Georgian National Tourism Agency Giorgi Chogovadze.

-According to Minister Kumsishvili, the main presenter at the event, “the government’s purpose is to attract high-end tourists who tend to spend relatively large amounts of money on hotels, restaurants, shopping and entertainment.
+According to Minister Kumsishvili, the main presenter at the event, “the government’s purpose is to attract high-end tourists who tend to spend relatively large amounts of money on hotels, restaurants, shopping, and entertainment.
 In this way, “Fly to Georgia” will boost local producers and service providers in the low season.”

-The rebates will be offered from September 30 till June 1 of each year, a period during which Georgia’s entire hospitality industry maintains very large spare capacity.
+The rebates will be offered from September 30 till June 1 of each year, a period during which Georgia’s entire hospitality industry maintains a very large spare capacity.

 To easily account for the amounts of money spent by individual tourists, together with small bottles of Georgian wine, passengers will be handed a special “Spend in Georgia” credit card, to be issued by Georgia’s major commercial banks in partnership with the government.
 The cards will also provide discounts for purchases at participating businesses.
-Alternatively, tourists could record their purchases using an easy-to-install “Discover Georgia” iPhone or Android app providing, as additional services, survival Georgian vocabulary, Georgian-to-English and English-to Georgian voice translation, maps and information on nearby hotels, restaurants, museums, as well as entertainment and sightseeing options.
+Alternatively, tourists could record their purchases using an easy-to-install “Discover Georgia” iPhone or Android app providing, as additional services, survival Georgian vocabulary, Georgian-to-English, and English-to Georgian voice translation, maps, and information on nearby hotels, restaurants, museums, as well as entertainment and sightseeing options.

-Speaking via video, American Airlines’ CEO Doug Parker noted that “like many of other reforms Georgia has implemented, “Fly to Georgia” reflects very refreshing thinking, completely out-of-the-box.
-The American public has considerable appreciation for Georgia’s pro-Western stance and its stellar record in anti-corruption reforms.
+Speaking via video, American Airlines' CEO Doug Parker noted that “like many of other reforms Georgia has implemented, “Fly to Georgia” reflects very refreshing thinking, completely out-of-the-box.
+The American public has a considerable appreciation for Georgia’s pro-Western stance and its stellar record in anti-corruption reforms.
 By reducing the cost of travel, “Fly to Georgia” will help translate this appreciation into actual tourism and investment figures.
 We, as the largest American carrier, will be honored to serve as a bridge connecting the Georgian and the American people.”

 Giorgi Chogovadze presented GNTA’s analysis of the Georgian tourism and hospitality sector, which underpins the “Fly to Georgia” program.
 According to him, 2015 was an excellent year for the industry, after a temporary slowdown in 2014, caused by a global slump in travel and tourism, on the one hand, and Georgia’s ill-timed experimentation with restrictive visa policies, on the other.